 The price of vMix live streaming software varies depending on the number of inputs and overlay channels you require, as well as on the resolution at which you wish to stream.
 The basic version of the app with 4 inputs and SD resolution is free.
 The basic HD version of the software is $60.
 Multi-source streams with high resolutions increase the price, with a 4k version coming in at $700.

 - Graphics-accelerated (mid-range CPU can handle streaming HD video)

 - Professional-level features

-- Trusted company that offers wide range of professional live streaming products and services
+- A trusted company that offers a wide range of professional live streaming products and services

 - Complexity (steep learning curve)

 Of course, these aren’t the only three options for live streaming software out there.
 Alternatives like VidBlasterX, XSplit or also hardware encoder are also worth considering.
 In some settings, these products will provide more than enough power and features.

 Whichever encoding live streaming software you’re leaning toward, make sure to download a trial version and run plenty of tests to determine compatibility with your hardware and online video platform with CDN access.
 The last thing you want to happen is to run into some glitch in the midst of an important broadcast.
 We recommend you test out the streaming solutions of a given platform before committing.
 That way, you’re sure that the platform offers the features you need!